-Regarding grower livelihoods, we've implemented a bespoke Living Income Calculator which provides a space for digital platform that centralizes information dialogue and education on company and its integrated growers.
-Through the challenges and oppor- consult statements, download documents, tunities of rural life.
+Regarding grower livelihoods, we've implemented a bespoke Living Income Calculator dialogue and education on company and its integrated growers.
+Through tunities of rural life.

 Women's Strength in the Field launched in 2017, which provides a space for dialogue and education on the challenges and opportunities of rural life.